pnnl/socialsim/README.md

 ## Change Log

+* **2 November 2018**:
+  * Improved efficiency of cascade measurements by switching to igraph implementation and making improvements to the time series meausurements
+  * Fix handling of cascades where root node is not included in the simulation input

 * **31 October 2018**:
   * Improved efficiency of the network initialization
   * Added cascade measurements to the visualization configuration.
 Cascade measurements will now generate visualizations if the plot_flag is set to True.